In Spanish, there are a few nouns which, despite being feminine, are sometimes preceded by the masculine articles el and un.

 The warrior has a big axe.

-If there are adjectives in the sentence that are connected to these nouns, those adjectives are always in feminine form, even in the case where the article is masculine:
+Adjectives connected with these nouns are always in feminine form, even in the case where the noun is preceded by el or un.

 For example, it is “esta agua”, not “